tortoise/tortoise-orm/README.rst

 Tortoise ORM is designed to be functional, yet familiar, to ease the migration of developers wishing to switch to ``asyncio``.

-It also performs well when compared to other Python ORMS, only ever losing to Pony ORM:
+It also performs well when compared to other Python ORMs, only losing to Pony ORM:

 .. image:: docs/ORM_Perf.png
     :target: https://github.com/tortoise/orm-benchmarks